whathappenedman/test/docs/personal/nas.md

 test mobo
 install windows
 check power
-check drives in case, stas, smart, stress
+check drives in case, stas, smart, stress, temp sleep, hibernate, wol then put drives in case(shuk) power up from what curcit/breaker measure power draw

-now its mixed
+now its sage 2 not same week
-check drives shucked
-linux
+## linux and nas
 decide what file system to use and nfs vs samba so like 4 options min (nfs/samba + ntfs/ext4) and check if works on windows like direct read not through share c states c8?

+## step 3
 https://www.snapraid.it/faq#enc
+snap raid, enc, pool, smartools/power then temps, fan dust sleep

+qbit/sonar/radar/vpn/ytdlp/node/nginx/jellyfin/uptime/dns
-snap raid, enc, pool, smartools/power then temps, fan dust sleep qbit/sonar/radar/vpn/ytdlp/node/nginx/jellyfin/uptime/dns now see what sleep/power/network+sonarr then decide pi. still need pi regardless
+now see what sleep/power/network+sonarr then decide pi. still need pi regardless